HEART: Achieving Timely Multi-Model Training for Vehicle-Edge-Cloud-Integrated Hierarchical Federated Learning: Introduction

-Building on this novel hybrid aggregation rule, we then target minimizing the global time/latency costs while ensuring balanced training across diverse ML tasks over resource-limited vehicles.
-We formulate this problem as a min-max optimization that turns out to be NP-hard, making the obtaining of its solution challenging in dynamic IoV systems.
-To tackle this problem, we propose a stagewise solution called the \textit{Hybrid Evolutionary And gReedy allocaTion method (HEART)}.
-In \textit{Stage 1} of HEART, we optimize the assignment between model training tasks and heterogeneous resource-limited moving vehicles.
-To this end, leveraging the strong global search capabilities and computational efficiency of Particle Swarm Optimization (PSO) and Genetic Algorithms (GA), we develop an efficient combination of improved PSO and GA to achieve or closely approximate the optimal and balanced task assignment solution.
-In \textit{Stage 2} of HEART, we coordinate the training sequence/rank of assigned tasks on each selected vehicle to accelerate decision-making by designing a greedy-based task ranking optimization method.
+Building on this hybrid aggregation rule, we aim to minimize the global latency while ensuring balanced training across diverse ML tasks over resource-limited vehicles.
+We formulate this as a min-max optimization problem, which is NP-hard and thus challenging in dynamic IoV systems.
+To address this, we propose a stagewise framework, \textit{Hybrid Evolutionary And gReedy allocaTion method (HEART)}.
+In Stage 1 of HEART, we optimize the assignment between training tasks and heterogeneous resource-limited vehicles.
+Leveraging the global search capability and efficiency of Particle Swarm Optimization (PSO) and Genetic Algorithms (GA), we develop an improved PSO–GA hybrid to obtain a near-optimal and balanced task allocation.
+In Stage 2 of HEART, we optimize the task execution order on each selected vehicle to accelerate decision-making, using a greedy-based task ranking strategy.